main-logo

 Types of Home Additions_ Which One Is Right for You

-Homeowners choose additions by balancing budget, lot space, and function.
-Bump-outs add 2–8 feet for kitchens or baths and cost $85–$300/ft².
-Full room additions expand living area at about $150–$300/ft².
+Homeowners choose additions by balancing space needs, lot constraints, and function.
+Bump-outs add 2–8 feet for kitchens or baths.
+Full room additions expand living area significantly.
 Sunrooms and lanais bring light or breezes; sunrooms are insulated, lanais are screened.
 Second-story builds need structural work and stairs.
-Garage conversions or ADUs create […]
+Garage conversions or ADUs create living space or rental […]

 Read More